Considering that we wandered the MG road, Bangalore for hours over 11, this is the perfect title for this piece – ‘MG Road Nightlife in Bangalore‘.

 The most well-known spots on MG road are:

 - Visvesvaraya Industrial & Technological Museum (Links to official government website)

 Interested in travel writing like me here?
 Here’s a decent course on Udemy I picked out for you to kickstart your travels – hurry before you miss out on deals! : Blogging- Travel Content Writing

-Even people in Bangalore who’ve never visited one of these spots will know about them and their whereabouts.
+Even people in Bangalore who’ve never visited one of these spots know about them.
 And all the spots being close to each other on MG road, they shouldn’t be difficult to find.
 Any cab or auto driver will know these places.

 However, in contrast to this article, it’s best to visit these spots in daylight – nightlife spots are more on Church street.
 In fact, Cubbon Park is way more beautiful in the mornings.
 I wrote a piece on it last year, check out my Cubbon Park morning visit here.